LazyRacc00n/NetworkAnalysis_1Assignment/README.md

   </br></br>
   <center> <img src="https://latex.codecogs.com/svg.image?\inline&space;\rho&space;=&space;\frac{L}{\frac{1}{2}N(N-1)"/> </center>

-  </br>,in which L is the total number of links and N is the total number of nodes, it is the number of edges in the network over maximun number of possible edges in the network. in this case this values is very small, 0.01, this means that the network is <b> sparse</b>. </br>
+  </br>,in which L is the total number of links and N is the total number of nodes, it is the number of edges in the network over maximun number of possible edges in the network.
+On our network the value is 0.01, this means that the network is <b> sparse</b>. </br>
 ### 2.5.
 Is the network assortative?

   In a network can be measured the assortative mixing according to the degree distribution and: